awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/detailed-management-portal-permissions.md

 **Important**
 AWS Marketplace buyers can use managed policies to manage the subscriptions they purchase\.
 The managed policies you use with AWS Marketplace Management Portal start with `AWSMarketplaceSeller`\.
 When you search for policies in IAM, make sure to search for policies that start with `AWSMarketplaceSeller`\.

 AWS Marketplace also provides specialized managed policies for specific scenarios\.
-For a full list of AWS managed policies for AWS Marketplace sellers, as well as descriptions of what permissions they provide, see [AWS managed policies for AWS Marketplace sellers](security-iam-awsmanpol.md)\.
+For a full list of AWS managed policies for AWS Marketplace sellers, as well as descriptions of what permissions they provide, refer to [AWS managed policies for AWS Marketplace sellers](security-iam-awsmanpol.md)\.

 ## Permissions for AWS Marketplace sellers<a name="seller-ammp-permissions"></a>

 You can use the following permissions in IAM policies for the AWS Marketplace Management Portal:

-**`aws-marketplace-management:viewMarketing`**
-Allows access to the [Marketing](https://aws.amazon.com/marketplace/management/marketing/) page in the AWS Marketplace Management Portal\.

 **`aws-marketplace-management:viewSupport`**
 Allows access to the [Customer Support Eligibility](https://aws.amazon.com/marketplace/management/support/) page in the AWS Marketplace Management Portal\.